otto-de/trackrdrd/README.rst

         debugging).
 By default, trackrdrd runs as a demon with a management (parent) process and worker (child) process.

-    -f varnishlog_bindump
+    -f varnish_binlog
-        A binary dump of the Varnish SHM log produced by 'varnishlog -w'.
+        A binary dump of the Varnish SHM log produced by 'varnishlog -B -w'.
 If this option is specified, trackrdrd reads from the dump instead of a live SHM log (useful for debugging and replaying traffic).
 The options -f and -n are mutually exclusive; -n is the default.
 Also set by the config parameter 'varnish.bindump'.

+    -L limit
+        Sets the upper limit of incomplete transactions kept by the Varnish logging API before the oldest transaction is force completed.
+An error message is logged when this happens.
+This setting keeps an upper bound on the memory usage of running queries.
+Defaults to 1000 transactions.
+The same as the -L option for standard Varnish logging tools such as varnishlog(3).

+    -T seconds
+        Sets the transaction timeout in seconds for the Varnish logging API.
+This defines the maximum number of seconds elapsed between the beginning and end of the log transaction.
+If the timeout expires, the error message from the API is logged, and the transaction is force completed.
+Defaults to 120 seconds.
+The same as the -T option for standard Varnish logging tools such as varnishlog(3).

     -d
        Sets the log level to LOG_DEBUG.
 The default log level is